OfficeDev/office-scripts-docs/docs/resources/samples/send-teams-invite-from-excel-data.md

 ## Example scenario

 * An HR recruiter manages the interview schedule of candidates in an Excel file.
-* The recruiter needs to send the Teams meeting invite to candidate and interviewers.
+* The recruiter needs to send the Teams meeting invite to the candidate and interviewers.
 The business rules are to select:

     (a) Invites to only those for whom the invite isn't already sent as recorded in the file column.

     (b) Interview dates in the future (no past dates).

-* Recruiter needs to update the Excel file with the confirmation that all Teams meetings have been sent for the eligible records.
+* The recruiter needs to update the Excel file with the confirmation that all Teams meetings have been sent for the eligible records.

 ## Solution